Getting digestive waste out of your body is just as important as the good stuff you put in!

 Interestingly, Zinc Carnosine supports your ability to recover from the stress of exercise due to its boosting of heat shock proteins.

 As mentioned earlier, it is very beneficial to go for a 15-20 minute walk after eating.
 The gentle movement is relaxing, and the activity will help burn the glucose from a meal more efficiently – so there are great digestive and metabolic benefits to walking after eating.
 Taking berberine prior to meals activates the AMPK pathway which is an advanced, yet affordable anti-aging strategy that helps reduce the spike of insulin/sugar during a meal.
-I use Berberine Reset that also adds alpha-lipoic acid and grapeseed extract.
+I use Berberine Reset which also adds alpha-lipoic acid and grapeseed extract.

-I like to do deep belly breathing while walking and sometimes listen to meditation or brain.fm and treat it as a nice mental break as well before I move on to the afternoon or evening tasks.
+I like to do deep belly breathing while walking and sometimes listen to a meditation or brain.fm track and treat it as a nice mental break as well before I move on to the afternoon or evening tasks.
 A key cue is to “slow the exhale” as much as it is about breathing fully.